 What do I Need to do for MOC?

-In 2019, ABPMR announced a transition to CertLink®–a new longitudinal assessment, replacing the high-stakes exam.
+In 2019, ABPMR announced a transition to a new Longitudinal Assessment for PM&R (LA-PM&R), replacing the high-stakes exam.
 With this transition, AAPM&R encourages members to connect directly with ABPMR regarding any questions.
 Where you’re at in the (re)certification process impacts your options and current requirements as ABPMR transitions all Diplomates to the new format.
 While AAPM&R is here to support you however we can, only ABPMR has the information needed to inform your necessary next steps in the MOC process.